MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 `regrole` the name of a PostgreSQL user or role available on the server.

+### Return type

+`VOID`

 ## azure_storage.account_list

-Function that lists the names of the storage accounts that were configured via the [account_add](#azure_storageaccount_add) function, together with the PostgreSQL users or roles that are granted permissions to interact with that storage account through the functions provided by the `pg_azure_storage` extension.
+Function that lists the names of the storage accounts that were configured via the [azure_storage.account_add](#azure_storageaccount_add) function, together with the PostgreSQL users or roles that are granted permissions to interact with that storage account through the functions provided by the `pg_azure_storage` extension.

 ```sql
 azure_storage.account_list();